Best of Europe

 Enjoy a full free day to explore the French capital to your heart’s content!
 The Seine River is the backbone of the capital, and flows through the heart of the city.
 Why not choose a cruise, and sail past the grandeur of the gothic Notre Dame cathedral, to the epic Eiffel Tower?
 Paris Disneyland is perfect for the ‘young at heart’, and is only a short distance away.
 Your Expat Explore tour leader is brimming with ideas and local knowledge, so that you can get the best out of your time here.

-DAY 4: Champagne - Luxembourg - Heidelberg
+DAY 4: Champagne region - Luxembourg - Heidelberg

 This morning we’ll depart Paris and head east to our first stop in the champagne region, where we’ll enjoy a tasting of one of France’s most famous and highly prized exports - champagne!
 We’ll then continue our journey on to Luxembourg, where you’ll have some free time to explore the capital of one of Europe’s smallest countries; Luxembourg City features a charming Unesco-listed centre with plenty of restuarants and cafés.
 Our final destination of the day is Heidelberg, Germany’s oldest university town which is renowned for its Altstadt (old town), ruined Renaissance hilltop castle and romantic riverside cityscape.